(Percutaneous Endoscopic Cecostomy, Laparoscopic Cecostomy Tube Placement, Antegrade Enema)

 Skin infections and other infections around the insertion point for the catheter

-Before the cecostomy tube can be inserted, a “bowel prep” must be completed to cleanse the colon.
+Before the cecostomy tube can be inserted, a “bowel prep” may be completed to cleanse the colon.

 The bowel preparation includes following a clear-fluid diet for two days before the procedure.